 Review by Compliance Tribunal When Severe Sanction is Imposed

-A Complainant only has the right to seek review by a Compliance Tribunal if the Respondent faculty member’s employment status and nature of the sanction imposed or, if applicable, sought to be imposed by the Dean, would otherwise entitle the faculty member to seek a hearing or further review under the Mediation and Grievance System.
-Either party has the right to seek review by a Compliance Tribunal if the decisionmaker has imposed or seeks to impose a severe sanction as defined earlier in this policy.
+A Complainant or Respondent only has the right to seek review by a Compliance Tribunal if the Respondent faculty member’s employment status and nature of the sanction imposed or, if applicable, sought to be imposed by the Dean (i.e, a severe sanction), would otherwise entitle the Respondent faculty member to seek a hearing or further review under the Mediation and Grievance System. .
 In such instances, a Compliance Tribunal will be established.

-A request for hearing must be made by the faculty member or Complainant in writing to the Provost within one work week of notification that severe sanctions are being sought.
+A request for hearing must be made by the Respondent faculty member or Complainant in writing to the Provost within one work week of notification that severe sanctions are being sought.
 The request for hearing may be made by emailing provost@ua.edu or hand delivery of the request to the Provost’s Office.

 Grounds for a Hearing Request: There are limited circumstances under which a compliance hearing may be requested.
-The faculty member or Complainant must allege:
+The Respondent faculty member or Complainant must allege:

 The factual findings are clearly erroneous;